Home/Blog/Health Conditions/Disease Management/What to Eat and Avoid with a Sore Throat or Tonsillitis: Soothing Foods & Irritants

 When suffering from a sore throat, certain foods and drinks can aggravate inflammation, making recovery more challenging.
 Here’s a guide to foods to avoid:

-Items like crackers, nuts, and toast can scratch and irritate an inflamed throat, making swallowing difficult.
-Opt for soft, smooth foods like mashed potatoes, yoghurt, and soups to soothe the throat and prevent further irritation.
+Items like crackers, nuts, and toast may irritate an inflamed throat and make swallowing more uncomfortable.
+Opt for soft, smooth foods like mashed potatoes, yoghurt, and soups, which are generally easier to swallow and less likely to cause discomfort.

-Citrus fruits, such as lemons, oranges, and grapefruits, can exacerbate throat inflammation due to their high acidity.
-These fruits can cause a stinging or burning sensation when swallowed.
+Citrus fruits, such as lemons, oranges, and grapefruits, may worsen throat discomfort due to their high acidity.
+These fruits may cause a stinging or burning sensation for some people when swallowed [1].
 Instead, choose milder fruits like bananas, melons, or pears, which are less likely to irritate the throat.

-Spicy foods, such as those containing hot peppers, hot sauces, and certain spices, can exacerbate throat discomfort by intensifying inflammation and causing a burning sensation.
+Spicy foods, such as those containing hot peppers, hot sauces, and certain spices, can increase throat discomfort and cause a burning sensation.
 To reduce irritation, opt for mild foods like warm broths, soft grains, and herbal teas.

-Alcohol can lead to further irritation of the throat and contribute to dehydration, which may prolong the healing process.
+Alcohol can lead to further irritation of the throat and contribute to dehydration, which may delay overall throat comfort and hydration.
 It also hinders the body’s ability to recover.
 It’s best to avoid alcohol during this time, including alcohol-based mouthwashes that can similarly aggravate the throat.

 Foods like pickles, sauerkraut, and other sour or pickled items made with vinegar or salt can worsen throat inflammation.
 These foods are highly acidic and can intensify discomfort, so it’s best to avoid them while your throat heals.